 Local groups and activities

-There are a lot of groups and activities specific to carers
+There are lots of groups and activities specific to carers.

 They include the popular carer's coffee and chat groups, activities in local areas and emotional support groups.
 These can help you have some time for yourself and talk to other people in similar situations.

 Sitting and befriending schemes

 Some local carer services and charities offer a sitting or befriending service where a trained person stays with the person you care for while you go out.

 - Age UK Calderdale and Kirklees Befriending Services

 - Yorkshire Children's Centre - Travel Companions, Befriending and Active at Home